jeffpar/pcjs.v1/apps/pcx86/1982/ratbas/README.md

 on [DISK0003](http://cd.textfiles.com/pcsig08/001_100/DISK0003/).

 We have archived it as [RatBas 2.13](#directory-listing-of-ratbas-213).
-It has been loaded into drive B: in the machine below, which is running [PC-DOS 1.10](/disks/pcx86/dos/ibm/1.10/), the most recent version of PC-DOS at the time of this RatBas release.
+It has been loaded into drive B: in the machine below, which is running [PC DOS 1.10](/disks/pcx86/dos/ibm/1.10/), the most recent version of PC DOS at the time of this RatBas release.

 {% include machine.html id="ibm5150-ratbas" %}